Frequently asked questions

 What GitHub events does Ravel use?

 Commits and pull requests on connected repositories.
-Ravel uses them to evaluate progress against the task scope—not as a generic activity feed.
+Ravel evaluates progress against the task scope, not as a generic activity feed.

 What if my tasks aren't code-based?

-Tasks can complete via file upload, external link, or manual confirmation.
-GitHub is optional and configured per task when the work ships as code.
+File upload, external link, or manual confirmation.
+GitHub is optional, set per task when the work ships as code.

 Account & billing